 Sign up Now

-In the heart of Campbell River, this 52 acre (21 ha.) property was once an industrialized logging site; today, thriving salt marshes, temperate forests and a clean, freshwater river can be found here.
-The area is home to a diverse range of wildlife, including Great Blue Heron, all five salmon species (Chinook, Coho, Sockeye, Chum and Pink) and the endangered Marbled Murrelet.
-Encompassing the Baikie Island Nature Reserve and the Ocean Blue conservation area, this reclamation project would not have been possible without NCC and its partners.
+In the heart of Campbell River, this 21 hectare (52 ac.) property was once an industrialized logging site; today, thriving salt marshes, temperate forests and a clean, freshwater river can be found here.
+The area is home to a diverse range of wildlife, including the great blue heron, all five salmon species (Chinook, coho, sockeye, chum and pink) and the endangered marbled murrelet.
+Encompassing the Baikie Island Nature Reserve and the Ocean Blue conservation area, this restoration project is the result of NCC and its partners.